 This video sequence below looks at bath activities of Evie between 4 and 8 weeks of age.

 Don’t neglect to condition.
 Conditioning plays an integral part in teaching baby to hold their breath on command.
 By teaching baby breath control on command we can ensure that baby’s first submersion outside the womb is free from trauma.
 Aim for 4 to 5 conditioning pours each bath time provided baby is happy and is showing no signs of distress.
-Parents may start with as little as one conditioning pour and build this number up during each bath as the baby acclimatises to the activity.
+Parents may start with as little as one conditioning pour and build this number up during each bath as the baby acclimatises to baby swimming lessons, which will aid them as they learn to swim as children.

 Warning: Never leave baby unattended in the bath!